Practical and affordable general insurance compliance support

 ICS is one of the largest providers of general insurance compliance support in the UK but we still believe in offering a one-to-one, personal service to our clients

 We support general insurance brokers of all shapes and sizes, from one man bands to large commercial brokerages, providing advice and guidance on their insurance mediation and consumer credit activities.
 Our clients also include Lloyd’s and London market brokers, MGAs, Lloyd’s underwriters, motor dealers and insurers

 We have a wide range of services at affordable prices

 We are Members of the Association of Professional Compliance Consultants (APCC)

 Our staff are highly experienced, combining technical expertise with a practical understanding of how business operates on a day to day basis

 For more information on how ICS can help your business call us on 01892 539600 or email email@example.com

 For compliance support services for IFAs, friendly societies, stockbrokers and investment managers please click on IFA/Investment compliance support from the drop down menu underneath Business support services on the left hand navigation.

-- include text to encourage consumers to check their cover and shop around for the best deal at each renewal
+• Encourage consumers to check their cover and shop around for the best deal at each renewal.

 Summary of services